asdf-community/asdf-nim/README.md

 ## Exact version matching via nightly builds

-For platforms without official stable binaries (ARM Linux, macOS ARM64, etc.), the plugin automatically finds and uses exact nightly builds matching the requested stable version.
+For platforms without official stable binaries (ARM Linux, macOS, etc.), the plugin automatically finds and uses exact nightly builds matching the requested stable version.

 When you install a specific version like `2.2.4` on a platform without official binaries: